 “So you want to know where I’m going?
 I have no idea.
 But where I want to go is to my dad, so I can…” Sands trailed off for a moment before her head shook, tears for flowing freely as they had been throughout all of this.
 “So I can punch him.
 So I can punch him and keep punching until… until…”

-Words had completely failed the other girl by that point, and she felt both knees, shoulders shaking heavily as she cried.
+Words had completely failed the other girl by that point, and she fell to both knees, shoulders shaking heavily as she cried.

 And I… I had no idea what to say.
 Honestly, I’d kind of expected Scout to be the one that was more upset by everything, not Sands.
 I thought Scout would be upset and Sands would know what to say.
 If anything, I’d thought that Sands would almost be on her father’s side of the whole thing.
 This was… this wasn’t going the way I’d thought it would, at all.